-Northern Cities Management Area 2016 Annual Monitoring Report
+Northern Cities Management Area 2017 Annual Monitoring Report

-This report was prepared by the staff of GSI Water Solutions, Inc., in collaboration with GEI Consultants, Inc. (for calculation of the agricultural water demand estimates and report write-up), under the supervision of professionals whose signatures appear heron.
+This report was prepared by the staff of GSI Water Solutions, Inc., in collaboration with GEI Consultants, Inc., under the supervision of professionals whose signatures appear below.
 The findings or professional opinion were prepared in accordance with generally accepted professional engineering and geologic practice.